mcneela/Retina/demos/nldr/tutorial/tutorial.md

     from matplotlib import gridspec
     gs = gridspec.GridSpec(2, 3)

-Now are figure has effectively been split into a 2 x 3 arrangement of space to which we can attach an Axes instance at each grid coordinate.
+Now our figure has effectively been split into a 2 x 3 arrangement of space to which we can attach an Axes instance at each grid coordinate.
 We'll put our original 3D data in the top-left corner using the following command:

     nld = plt.subplot(gs[0, 0], projection='Fovea3D')

-Note here that we get the first grid space by indexing with `[0,0]` the gs object, and we specify that we want to override Matplotlib's default axes and use the Fovea3D axes instead by passing our axes type as the `projection` keyword argument.
+Note here that we get the first grid space by indexing the gs object with `[0,0]`, and we specify that we want to override Matplotlib's default axes and use the Fovea3D axes instead by passing our axes type as the `projection` keyword argument.